the-isf-academy/making-with-code/content/cs9/unit02/project_story/_index.md

     - I can write descriptive commit messages that accurately describe the changes made
     - I can systematically break down my project into smaller chunks
 - **Feature Implementation [3]**
-    - I can independently design and implement the necessary class(es) with appropriate properties and methods to fully realize my feature(s).
+    - I can design and implement the necessary class(es) with appropriate properties and methods to fully realize my feature(s).
     - I can write a feature that is well abstracted
         - can be used in multiple scenarios within the game
         - can be extended or adapted by another developer or student